hug0sh0t/Quick_Satchel/README.md

      # Percentage Algorithm
         dynamicPercentArray.insert(0, round((abs(p.price)/int(absoluteSatchel))*100, 5)) # adding round(%array , 5)

-    for posW in positiveWeights:
-        positiveWeightTotal += posW      # the postive percentage w/r to abs sum for negW in negativeWeights:
-        negativeWeightTotal += negW      # the negative percentage w/r to abs sum

 # High Level Summary of PAD
 taking each abs pocket with respect to the absolute value sum gives the user insight on the magnitude of each pocket.